neonav-co/neonav-co.github.io/index.md

 header:
   title: A browser built for large screens, multitasking and privacy
   text: >
-    Neo Navigator allows you to view multiple web pages side by side in one window and multitask easily, it has build-in password manager, multi-workspace support, dark theme and (a lot) more.
+    Neo Navigator allows you to view multiple web pages side by side in one window and multitask easily, it has build-in password manager, ads blocker, multi-workspace support, spellchecker and (a lot) more.
   action: # action button is optional
     label: Watch a quick demo
     url: '#demo'